 And yes, you can omit the olives.
 And yes, you can have just one kind of olive.
 But if you really want that flavorgasm (yes, it’s a word) that I promised you, you have to spring for all three.
 I made this dish the other night for a friend who is not a fan of olives and she loved it, so, even if you think you don’t want the olives, I urge you to give it a try.
 But if not, the sauce is delicious on its own.

-This recipe is vegan and nut-free.
+This recipe is vegetarian and nut-free.
 It can also be made gluten-free by using gluten-free pasta; however, if you do use gluten-free pasta, don’t finish the pasta in the sauce as many gluten-free pastas (especially those made with brown rice) break apart easily.
 In addition, while this movie is NOT for kids (PG-13 for sure), this dish is absolutely one that they can enjoy too (omit the crushed red pepper in this case).
 If your child doesn’t like olives yet, this is a great way to get them to try it!
 Enjoy!

 - 1 lb. grape or cherry tomatoes, washed and dried

 - 12 oz. uncooked spaghetti

 - 3 cloves of garlic, minced